Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum: Collisional Beam Geometry

 \section{Collisional Beam Geometry}

 The LAC pulse is collimated to a waist of \SI{1.4}{\mm} and applied in the $-y$ direction [Fig. \ref{fig:beam_geometry}(a)].
 A shutter is used to block or transmit the back reflection of the LAC beam, enabling a running wave or standing wave condition for the LAC process.
 Only in the measurement of $\beta$ vs $s$ (Fig.~\ref{fig:intensity_fig}) do we keep the shutter open.
+D2 repump is applied along the diagonal MOT beam paths (not shown in the diagram), while D1 repump is applied along the LAC path.

 When a well-defined polarization is desired, an external magnetic field is applied in the $-z$ direction.
-D2 repump is applied along the diagonal MOT beam paths (not shown in the diagram), while D1 repump is applied along the LAC path.
+To test for significant LAC polarization dependence, we compared loss rates using circularly ($\sigma^+ + \sigma^-$) and linearly ($\pi$) polarized collisional light red-detuned from the D2 $F=2 \rightarrow F'=3$ transition, and found no statistically meaningful difference.

 In the case of the $2 \rightarrow 1$ pre-imaging pulse, light is focused through a \SI{100}{mm} achromatic lens to a waist of $w_0 \approx$ \SI{50}{\um} and applied in a running wave configuration along the $-z$ direction [Fig. \ref{fig:beam_geometry}(b)].
 Magnetic fields are zeroed at the atom location, however, this is not a necessary condition to drive $2 \rightarrow 1$ collisions with high probability.